-Below the grounding line of 79 °N Glacier (on the floating tongue), the lakes advect downstream with the flow of the glacier towards the ocean, in a similar fashion to those observed on Petermann Glacier (Macdonald et al. 2018).
-However, above the grounding line, lakes develop in the same depression or location each year (Figure 3).
-The SGL area in 2016 and 2019 is larger compared to 2017 and 2018.
-This interannual change in SGL area is due to the inland expansion of lakes to higher elevations (Figure 3), as opposed to the development of new lakes at lower elevations.
+Below the grounding line of 79°N Glacier, the lakes move position laterally with the flow of the glacier towards the ocean (not shown).
+However, above the grounding line, lakes develop in the same position each year (Figure 3).
+The larger SGL area in 2016 and 2019 compared to 2017 and 2018 is due to the inland (higher elevation) expansion of lake area (Figure 3), as opposed to new areas of the ice sheet developing lakes.

 The minimal SGL area between approximately 200 m and 600 m (Figure 4) is partly a consequence of higher slope angle.
 The slope of the glacier surface between these altitudes is approximately 3 ° to 4 °.
-The areas with larger SGL area and where the largest lakes develop (Figure 3) is between 0.6 ° and 1.5 ° (Figure 4).
-Unlike some of the ice shelves in Antarctica, where SGLs are concentrated around the grounding line due to low elevation and slope (Arthur et al. 2020), on 79 °N Glacier, SGLs are also clustered at higher altitudes, where low slope angles are also measured.
+The areas with larger SGL area and where the largest lakes develop (Figure 3) is between 0.6° an 1.5° (Figure 4).
+Unlike some of the ice shelves in Antarctica, where SGLs are concentrated around the grounding line due to low elevation and slope (Arthur et al. 2020), on 79°N Glacier, SGLs are also clustered at higher altitudes, where low slope angles are also measured.
 Consequently, the largest lakes can be found at altitudes between 850m and 1000m.
-The highest elevation of SGL development was at 1600 m in 2019 (Figure 4).
-Due to the flat terrain, these lakes are, judging from the blue spectrum saturation, comparatively shallow, whereas the lakes close to the grounding line appear smaller in area but deeper (Figure S2).
+The highest elevation of SGL development was at 1600m in 2019 (Figure 4).
+Due to the flat terrain, these lakes are, judging from the blue spectrum saturation, comparatively shallow, whereas the lakes close to the grounding line appear smaller in area but deeper (not shown).